OSGeo/gdal/gdal/doc/source/drivers/vector/netcdf.rst

 Layer creation options
 ----------------------

+The following option applies to both dataset types:

+-  **USE_STRING_IN_NC4**\ =YES/NO. Whether to use NetCDF string type for strings in NC4 format.
+If NO, bidimensional char variable are used.
+   Default to YES when FORMAT=NC4.

 The following options require a dataset with GEOMETRY_ENCODING=WKT:

 -  **RECORD_DIM_NAME**\ =string.
 Name of the unlimited dimension that